sprout42/nu-map/gadget/README.rst

-Using Umap2 with GadgetFS
+Using nümap with GadgetFS
 =========================

 Preface
 -------

-Umap and Umap2 were developed based on the Facedancer - it had some advantages over other solutions, and allowed python emulation of USB devices.
+Umap and nümap were developed based on the Facedancer - it had some advantages over other solutions, and allowed python emulation of USB devices.
 It also enabled any PC to act as a USB device, by only using a small hardware device that speaks over a very common channel with the PC (UART over USB).

-However, with Umap2, we wanted to decouple the device emulation (e.g. Umap2) from the physical interface that it speaks over.
+However, with nümap, we wanted to decouple the device emulation (e.g. nümap) from the physical interface that it speaks over.
 Support for GadgetFS is our first attempt to support a USB device hardware other than Facedancer.